By Daniel Hubbard | August 29, 2011

 Unlike the Y chromosome, the twenty-two “normal” pairs of chromosomes, called autosomes, consist of one copy from the mother and one from the father.
 Nevertheless, if you examine any one of these chromosomes in one person, it will not be identical to any chromosome found in either parent.
 A crude analogy is that an autosome is like a deck of cards.
 A pair of autosomes is like two decks of cards.
-When it comes time to pass along an autosome, the decks are shuffled together and then divided exactly in half. and one of those new decks is the autosome that is passed on by that parent.
-For each child the shuffle and cut procedure is repeated.
+When it comes time to pass along an autosome, the decks are cut and the top of one deck is exchanged for the top of the other.
+One of those new decks is the autosome that is passed on by that parent.
+For each child the thecut procedure is repeated.
 No two decks will be exactly alike.
 This is the third class.

 yDNA, Mutations and Patterns

 Beyond being passed only from father to son, the Y chromosome is special because it never goes through recombination, the shuffling process that happens to the other chromosomes.
 In a simplified situation without mutations, a male’s yDNA would be exactly the same as his father’s.
 Because that is true generation after generation, testing a son’s yDNA would be the same as testing his father’s or his father’s father’s father’s or any number of fathers back in time.